-deal with in matters of the psychoanalytic organization, but I must admit I personally shall miss very much his "being difficult."
-Such a "difficult" man, who cannot concern himself with diplomacy, is needed by those who must navigate the psychoanalytic course against recurring tides of resistance, because to them he is like a lighthouse which remains unshaken and rigidly sends out its orienting beacon, unperturbed by the direction of the winds storming around it.
+Fenichel, as I said, was sometimes difficult to deal with in matters of the psychoanalytic organization, but I must admit I personally shall miss very much his "being difficult."
+Such a "difficult"man, who cannot concern himself with diplomacy, is needed by those who must navigate the psychoanalytic course against recurring tides of resistance, because to them he is like a lighthouse which remains unshaken and rigidly sends out its orienting beacon, unperturbed by the direction of the winds storming around it.

-Fenichel himself was not at all rigid - he was a man with good object relationships - he had a great capacity for love; he loved people, he loved mature, he loved the arts, particularly poetry and, above all, he loved his science - psychoanalysis.
+Fenichel himself was not at all rigid -- he was a man with good object relationships -- he had a great capacity for love; he loved people, he loved nature, he loved the arts, particularly poetry and, above all, he loved his science -- psychoanalysis.
 It was characteristic of his searching mind that he not only felt, but had to know, what he loved.
-For instance, his love of nature expressed itself in his expert knewledge of geography - he loved California, his new homeland - he traveled whenever he could and knew everything there was to know about the mountains, the ocean and the desert.
-His love of nature made him also an expert in seelegy.

-jokes and enjoyed listening to them.
+For instance, his love of nature expressed itself in his expert knowledge of geography -- he loved California, his new homeland -- he traveled whenever he could and knew everything there was to know about the mountains, the ocean and the desert.
+His love of nature made him also an expert in zoology.
+Fenichel loved jokes -- he was a master at telling jokes and enjoyed listening to them.
 We all remember his hearty, infectious laugh -- the whole-hearted laughter that combined the kind-heartedness of a child's mind with the intellect of a scholar.
 Beyond the propensity for wit, he possessed humor.
 Humor, as you know, is weltanschaung and reflects a good relationship between a strong ego and its super-ego.
 Humor is the optimism of the independent character, which enables one to see his way through even the most difficult situations.
 As an example of Fenichel's humor, let me tell you a little story.

 The Prague Psychoanalytic Study Group was founded by Frances Deri, as a branch of the Vienna Psychoanalytic Society.
 There the Prague psychoanalysts, trained by Mrs. Deri, met with psychoanalysts who had left Vienna.
 When Mrs. Deri left for Los Angeles, at my invitation, Fenichel took over the chairmanship of the group.
 At one of their meetings, Dr. Hanna Heilborn -- today Mrs. Otto Fenichel -- was scheduled to give a paper.

-day on which Hitler invaded Vienna -- the members of the group were very alarmed, stayed close to their radio and telephone, worrying about what would happen to their friends, to Freud and to psycheanalysis -- no one was in the meed for a scientific discussion.
+It happened that this meeting came on the same day on which Hitler invaded Vienna -- the members of the group were very alarmed, stayed close to their radio and telephone, worrying about what would happen to their friends, to Freud and to psychoanalysis -- no one was in the mood for a scientific discussion.
 Finally Fenichel resumed his chairmanship and said: "Let me tell you a story.
 Some years ago my father was very much upset by news that a close relative was in danger.
 He received the message just before dinner; he was depressed and refused to eat, in spite of my mother's urging.
-When my mether persisted that he eat, he finally asked: 'What is there for dinner?'
-She answered: 'Geduenstetes' -- pet reast -- this answer produced a smile on my father's face and he said: 'Geduenstetes -- pot roast -- this you can eat in every life situation.'"
+When my mother persisted that he eat, he finally asked: What is there for dinner?!
+She answered: !Geduenstetes! -pot reast -- this answer produced a smile on my father's face and he said: 'Geduenstetes - pot reast -- this you can eat in every life situation. "